 Before we can commence clinical trials for a product candidate, we must complete extensive preclinical testing and studies that support clearance of our INDs, CTAs and other similar regulatory filings.
 We cannot be certain if the outcome of our preclinical studies and clinical trials will ultimately support further development of our product candidates or future programs.
 Although we have completed a Phase 1 study of our lead product candidate, PGN-EDO51, we cannot be certain of the completion or outcome of our preclinical testing and studies for our other product candidates and cannot predict whether the FDA, EMA or comparable foreign regulatory authorities will accept our proposed clinical programs or whether the outcome of our preclinical testing and studies will ultimately support the further development of our other product candidates.
-Conducting preclinical testing is a lengthy, time-consuming and expensive process.
+Conducting preclinical testing is a lengthy, timeconsuming and expensive process.
 The length of time may vary substantially according to the type, complexity and novelty of the program, and often can be several years or more per program.
 In addition, the progress and timing of our preclinical studies, including pharmacology and toxicology studies, may be impacted by the limited supply of NHPs needed for such studies.
 As a result, we cannot be sure that we will be able to submit INDs, CTAs and other similar regulatory filings for our preclinical programs on the timelines we expect, if at all, and we cannot be sure that submission of such regulatory filings will result in the FDA, European Medicines Agency, or EMA, or comparable foreign regulatory authorities allowing clinical trials to begin.
+For example, in May 2023, we announced that we received a clinical hold notice from the FDA regarding our IND application to initiate our Phase 1 FREEDOM-EDODM1 study, and in June 2023, we provided an update on our plans with respect to this program.
+We are working to lift this clinical hold in the United States and continue to pursue discussions with regulatory agencies in other geographies to initiate FREEDOM-EDODM1.
+However, if the clinical hold is not lifted on a timely basis, or at all, we would not be able to initiate clinical development of PGN-EDODM1 in the United States, and our plans with respect to this product candidate would be adversely affected.